 As a person continues the recovery journey, support is key to continuing care.
 Many new recovery support programs and organizations are continuing to develop across the United States.
 Once a patient completes treatment at Lifeskills South Florida, they are encouraged to participate in alumni activities.
 The alumni group offers continues support and provides many bonds and connections.
 In addition to a monthly meeting, there are social events throughout the year.
 Recovery from a substance use disorder is achievable, and the reduction of key symptoms is more common than most people realize.

 Lifeskills South Florida is one of the premier drug rehabs in South Florida.
 Since 1991, we have been helping our clients heal and regain their independence while making a full recovery from addiction and other co-occurring psychiatric disorders (dual diagnosis).
-To learn more about our enrollment process, please call our admissions office at 844-749-1560 or fill out our contact form.
+To learn more about our enrollment process, please contact us.